gear-foundation/gear-wiki/docs/get-started/smart-contracts/deploy.md

 The extrinsic called to submit a program triggers a series of events.
 They appear this way:

-1. Gear network tries to post a message into the queue that aims to verify the source account has enough balance to cover sending of value and gas_limit and paying of small processing fee that linearly depends on payload size (this is the standard inclusion fee for Substrate framework, refer to [Substrate Documentation](https://substrate.dev/docs/en/knowledgebase/runtime/fees) for details).
+1. Gear network tries to post a message into the queue that aims to verify the source account has enough balance to cover sending of value and gas_limit.

 2. Block producer of Gear network posts the message into the block.